Sociology of the Internet: Digital sociology and data emotions

-The impact on children
+Impact on children

 Technological devices can be used intensively.

 Researchers have investigated the use of technology (as opposed to the Internet) by children and how it can be used excessively, where it can cause medical health and psychological issues.
-The use of technological devices by children can cause them to become addicted to them and can lead them to experience negative effects such as depression, attention problems, loneliness, anxiety, aggression and solitude.
-Obesity is another result from the use of technology by children, due to how children may prefer to use their technological devices rather than doing any form of physical activity.
+The use of technological devices by children can cause them to develop addictions and can lead them to experience negative effects such as depression, attention problems, loneliness, anxiety, aggression and solitude.
+Obesity is another result of the use of technology by children, due to how children may prefer to use their technological devices rather than doing any form of physical activity.
 Parents can take control and implement restrictions to the use of technological devices by their children, which will decrease the negative results technology can have if it is prioritized as well as help put a limit to it being used excessively.